athomasq/athomasq.github.io/pages/consulting.md

 ## My Rates

-I charge USD 5000 for half a day, USD 8000 for a full day, or USD 25000 for a week (onsite if schedules permit).
-I prefer not to do hourly engagements unless they are part of a longer-term package.
+I charge USD 1500 for an hour, USD 5000 for half a day, USD 8000 for a full day, or USD 25000 for a week (onsite if schedules permit).